dustywhite7/Econ8310/SlidesCode/2 - ARIMA.md

 1. Make the series **stationary**
 2. Use ACF and PACF plots to decide if you should include **AR** or **MA** terms in your model
-	- Typically, we do not use both in the same model
+	- Remember that we typically do not use both in the same model

 ---